VikrantTufani1999/VikrantTufani1999/README.md

 # Vikrant Kumar Tufani 🙂

-Java | Spring | React
+Full-Stack Java Developer

 <!--![](https://github-readme-stats.vercel.app/api?username=VikrantTufani1999&show_icons=true&line_height=30)-->

 ## 🧐About me

 My name is Vikrant Kumar Tufani.
-I’m a CSE graduate of 2021 from the University of Petroleum and Energy Studies at Dehradun with a B. Tech degree in Computer Science Engineering.
-I'm most passionate about giving back to the community, and my goal is to pursue this passion within the field of software engineering.
+I’m a CSE graduate from the University of Petroleum and Energy Studies.
+I'm passionate about giving back to the community and my goal is to pursue this passion within the field of software engineering.
-I am skilled in java along with the Spring framework.
-Moreover, I come with hands-on experience in working with React and Azure as well.
-In my free time, I like to explore new domains and stay updated with different aspects of technology and entertainment industry.
+I am skilled in java along with the springboot microservices.
+Moreover, I come with hands-on experience in working with React.
+In my freetime, I like to explore new channels and engage in diverse activities and stay updated about the ongoing around the world.

 <!--## ⚡Skills :desktop_computer: :keyboard: